falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 This section walks through the implementation of two plugins: `dummy` and `dummy_c`.
 They behave identically, returning artificial dummy information.
 One is written in Go and one is written in C++.

 The dummy plugins return events that are just a number value that increases with each call to `next()`.
 Each increase is 1 plus a random "jitter" value that ranges from [0:jitter].
 The jitter value is provided as configuration to the plugin in `plugin_init`.
-The starting value and maximum number of events is provided as open parameters to the plugin in `plugin_open`.
+The starting value and the maximum number of events are provided as open parameters to the plugin in `plugin_open`.

 This will show how the above API functions are actually used in a functional plugin.